Codium-ai/pr-agent/docs/docs/installation/pr_agent_pro.md

 ### GitHub Open Source Projects

 For open-source projects, Qodo Merge Pro is available for free usage.
-To install Qodo Merge Pro for your open-source repositories, use the following marketplace [link](
+To install Qodo Merge Pro for your open-source repositories, use the following marketplace [link](https://github.com/apps/qodo-merge-pro-for-open-source).

 ## Install Qodo Merge Pro for Bitbucket